taligentx/dscKeybusInterface/README.md

 # DSC Keybus Interface
 ![dscKeybusInterface](https://user-images.githubusercontent.com/12835671/105620980-5b356380-5dc8-11eb-93c2-e813751dda8a.png)
-This library directly interfaces Arduino, esp8266, and esp32 microcontrollers to [DSC PowerSeries](http://www.dsc.com/dsc-security-products/g/PowerSeries/4) and Classic series security systems for integration with home automation, notifications on alarm events, and direct control as a virtual keypad.
+This library directly interfaces Arduino, esp8266, and esp32 microcontrollers to [DSC PowerSeries](http://www.dsc.com/dsc-security-products/g/PowerSeries/4) and Classic series security systems for integration with home automation, notifications on alarm events, control of the system as a virtual keypad, and interfacing with DSC keypads (without a panel) for use as general purpose input devices.
 This enables existing DSC security system installations to retain the features and reliability of a hardwired system while integrating with modern devices and software for under $5USD in components.

 The built-in examples can be used as-is or as a base to adapt to other uses:
 * Home automation integration: [Home Assistant](https://www.home-assistant.io), [Apple HomeKit & Siri](https://www.apple.com/ios/home/), [Google Home](https://assistant.google.com), [OpenHAB](https://www.openhab.org), [Athom Homey](https://www.athom.com/en/)
 * Notifications: [Telegram](https://www.telegram.org) bot, [PushBullet](https://www.pushbullet.com), [Twilio SMS](https://www.twilio.com), E-mail
 * Virtual keypad: Web interface, [Blynk](https://www.blynk.cc) mobile app
+* Keypad interface: Use keypads as physical input devices for any general purpose without needing a DSC panel.
-* Installer code unlocking: automatic code search to unlock panels with unknown installer codes
+* Installer code unlocking: Automatic code search to unlock panels with unknown installer codes

 See the [dscKeybusInterface-RTOS](https://github.com/taligentx/dscKeybusInterface-RTOS) repository for a port of this library to [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos) - this enables a standalone esp8266 HomeKit accessory using [esp-homekit](https://github.com/maximkulkin/esp-homekit).